davethegut/Work/guides/Windows_Sidecar_setup.md

 ## Final Step
 - Under System/Sidecar, then under the administration tab, you should see your windows device detected.
 ![adminstration_page_sidecar](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Windows-Sidecar-Administration-page.png)
-- Select the "winlogbeat" collector underneath our Windows Sidecar machine on the left-side, and on the "configure" drop down on the right-hand side select the "Windows_Sidecar" configuration that we set up earlier.
+- Select the "winlogbeat" collector underneath our Windows Sidecar machine on the left-side, and on the "Configure" drop down on the right-hand side select the "windows_sidecar" configuration that we set up earlier.
 ![choosing_config_for_sidecar](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/choosing_sidecar_config.png)
-- Once your configuration choice is selected, click the "process" drop down on the right-hand side and select "start,"
+- Once your configuration choice is selected, click the "process" drop down on the right-hand side and select "Start,"
 ![starting_your_sidecar](https://github.com/davethegut/Work/blob/6668f9450a5d6d2de3aafe99457b7208e432b987/pictures/starting_our_sidecar.png)
 -   Now, as soon as you do that your Graylog instance should now be succesfully started and collecting logs from your Windows machine.
 ![service_is_started](https://github.com/davethegut/Work/blob/6668f9450a5d6d2de3aafe99457b7208e432b987/pictures/service_is_started.png)

 ### Testing
-- To ensure that our Graylog instance is collecting our windows logs, go to the overview tab underneath Sidecar, and select "show messages" button on the right-hand side, and it should now show the logs that are coming from our Windows Machine.
+- To ensure that our Graylog instance is collecting our windows logs, go to the overview tab underneath Sidecar, and select "Show messages" button on the right-hand side, and it should now show the logs that are coming from our Windows Machine.
 ![sidecar_test_pic_1](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Sidecar_test1.png)
 - Here is a more detailed example of what your search page should look like when you view your incoming logs from your Sidecar.
 ![sidecar_test_pic_2](https://github.com/davethegut/Work/blob/3b39678c460ae73355d8ce36afd4fbd1f3331eb2/pictures/Sidecar_test2.png)